 Her repertoire also includes Despina in Cosi fan tutte, Zerlina in Don Giovanni, Susanna in Le Nozze di Figaro, Luisa in Die stumme Serenade (Korngold) and Morgana in Alcina, but Lilian feels equally at home singing contemporary works.
 She has sung the role of Anne Frank in the opera Anne and Zef by Monique Krüs (world premiere), the Dutch premiere of Death Knocks (Christian Jost) and Jake Heggie’s cycle of Eve-songs.
 She also appeared in The Infernal Comedy by Michael Sturminger at the Dutch National Theatre under the direction of Theu Boermans.

-Lilian begins her 2017/18 season as a member of the soloist ensemble at the Konzert Theater Bern, singing the roles of Pamina in Die Zauberflöte, Kitty in Anna Karenina by Jenő Hubay and Mrs Gobineau in The Medium by Menotti.
+Lilian began her 2017/18 season as a member of the soloist ensemble at the Konzert Theater Bern, singing the roles of Pamina in Die Zauberflöte, Kitty in Anna Karenina by Jenő Hubay, Frasquita in Carmen and Mrs Gobineau in The Medium by Menotti.